Jerry Quarry

 Jerry Quarry (May 15, 1945 – January 3, 1999), nicknamed "Irish" or "the Bellflower Bomber" or the "Great White Hope", was an American professional boxer and multiple heavyweight boxing title contender.
-During the peak of his career from 1968 to 1971, Quarry was a popular figure in boxing, featured on the coverThe Ring and other boxing magazines, as well as on hit TV shows.
+During the peak of his career from 1968 to 1971, Quarry was a popular figure in boxing, featured on the cover of The Ring and other boxing magazines, as well as on hit TV shows.
 His most famous bouts were against Muhammad Ali.
 He is regarded as being one of the best heavyweight boxers never to win a title.
 He beat former world heavyweight champion Floyd Patterson and top contenders Ron Lyle, Earnie Shavers, Brian London, Thad Spencer, Buster Mathis, Randy Neumann, Jack Bodell, Mac Foster and Eduardo Corletti.
 The damage he accumulated from lack of attention to defense against larger men at the top level, no head guard sparring, and attempted comebacks in 1977, 1983, and 1992 resulted in Quarry developing an unusually severe case of dementia pugilistica.

 Boxing career

 Early life

 Quarry's family includes three other pro boxers (his father and two brothers).
 The brother known as Mike Quarry would even go on to be a light-heavyweight boxing contender.
-Jerry's father first put gloves on his son when Jerry was five years.
+Jerry's father first put gloves on his son when Jerry was five years of age.
 Jerry fought first as a Junior Amateur, winning his first trophies at the age of eight.
 Later, he contracted nephritis, a debilitating illness which sidelined him for years.

 Quarry came to notice by winning the 1965 National Golden Gloves championship in Kansas City at age 19.
 Weighing just 183 pounds, Quarry knocked out each of his five opponents in the tournament, a feat unmatched.
 Quarry had over 200 fights in his amateur career.
 He turned professional in 1965.